Curium (Cm)

 - Curium is a hard metal having an atomic number of 96 and symbol Cm.
 This metal is artificially produced in the nuclear reactors.
 It is electro-positive, radioactive and also a chemically active substance, which is not obtained naturally.
 This metal possesses some magnetic properties.
 As the temperature increases, the resistivity of this metal also increases.

-- In the year 1944, Glenn Seaborg, Albert Ghiorso, and James discovered this metal and was named after Marie Curie and Pierre Curie.
+- In the year 1944, Glenn Seaborg, Albert Ghiorso, and James discovered this metal and were named after Marie Curie and Pierre Curie.

 Applications of Curium